SethThavareakHour/Angular-Personal-Dashboard/README.md

 ## Usage

-After running the application, you can register a new account or log in with an existing account.
-Once logged in, you can add, edit, and delete tasks and events.
-You can also customize the dashboard by adding or removing widgets.
+After running the application, you can add, edit, and delete bookmarks, todos, notes.
+You can also customize the dashboard by adding changing the background.

 ## Project Structure